Iterative Vision-and-Language Navigation: Introduction

 \section{Introduction}

 Robots and virtual agents that persistently operate in human spaces like homes should improve over time.
-For example, a smart vacuum told to \textquote{clean the living room, which is down the hall past the guest bedroom} should learn about both the living room and guest bedroom locations.
-Likewise, language-guided agents should be able to associate references in past instructions, such as \textquote{guest bedroom}, to spatial and visual information from the environment to understand future instructions.
+For example, a smart vacuum told to \textquote{clean the living room, which is down the hall past the guest bedroom} should learn about both the living room and guest bedroom.
+Likewise, agents should be able to associate references in past instructions, such as \textquote{guest bedroom}, with spatial and visual information from the environment to understand future instructions.

 Most work on language-guided, embodied agents performing navigation~\cite{anderson:cvpr18,krantz_vlnce_2020} or household tasks~\cite{shridhar:cvpr20} is \textit{episodic} in nature---agent memory is erased before issuing each new instruction.
-In contrast, physical robots that navigate human spaces build maps~\cite{durrant2006simultaneous,thrun2007simultaneous,zhang2017neural} \textit{iteratively} from visual observations~\cite{taketomi2017visual,merzlyakov2021comparison} as an explicit form of long-term memory.
-As a consequence, agents trained to perform language-guided navigation in simulation that are deployed on physical robots~\cite{anderson2020sim} are not designed to take advantage of the mapping-based strategies that commonly facilitate robot navigation.
+In contrast, physical robots build maps~\cite{durrant2006simultaneous,thrun2007simultaneous,zhang2017neural} \textit{iteratively} from visual observations~\cite{taketomi2017visual,merzlyakov2021comparison} as an explicit form of long-term memory.
+Agents trained to perform language-guided navigation in simulation that are deployed on physical robots~\cite{anderson2020sim} fail to take advantage of the mapping-based strategies that facilitate robot navigation.

 We propose \paradigmfull\ (\paradigm), in which an agent follows an \textit{ordered sequence} of language instructions that conduct a \textit{tour} of an indoor space.
-Each tour is composed of individual \textit{episodes}, each comprising a language instruction and a target path.
-Agents can utilize \textit{memory} to better understand future tour instructions; in our data, after just 10 episodes an agent has seen on average over 50\% of the target path associated with the next language instruction in a tour.
+Each tour is composed of individual \textit{episodes} of language instructions with target paths.
+Agents can utilize \textit{memory} to better understand future tour instructions.
+After just 10 episodes an agent has seen on average over 50\% of the target path associated with the next language instruction in a tour.
+While performing an \paradigm\ tour, agents iteratively explore the environment, meaning regions irrelevant to task instructions need not ever be visited.
+By conditioning exploration on language, \paradigm\ enables rich semantic representations, \eg, unusual, novel, and scene-specific referents grounded during one episode can be reasoned about later.